-What should I avoid while receiving Elitek (rasburicase)?
+What should I avoid while receiving Elitek?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Elitek (rasburicase) side effects
+Elitek side effects

-Tell your caregivers at once if you have a serious side effect such as:
+Tell your caregivers or call your doctor at once if you have:

-pale or yellowed skin, dark colored urine, fever, confusion or weakness.
+pale or yellowed skin, dark colored urine;

-Less serious side effects may include:
+Common side effects of Elitek may include:

 swelling in your hands or feet.